aniceto-jolela/authrain/README.md

 - crispy-forms
 - crispy-bulma

 This website aims to make various types authentication and giving tips on good data security practices.
-Since the first script created on this website has been thought of `back-end` not on the `front-end`, I hope they have a good experience on the `client's side`.
+When creating this website was thought of `backend` and in the authentication of Firebase Email / password not on the `front-end`.
+So I hope you have a good experience on the `cliete side`.

 #### Types of Authentication
 1. user / password
 2. email / password
-3. Smartphone

 Here is the [site]() link for those who want to take a test.